What progress has Morocco achieved in terms of the MDGs ?

 Should the SDGs be addressed en bloc, or should priorities be set by spreading them out over time in order to be more sure of making headway ?
 If so, what are Morocco’s priorities ?

-The SDGs are to be found in a multitude of sectoral strategies.
+In Morocco, the SDGs are to be found in a multitude of sectoral strategies.
 The Government’s main challenge is to define specific objectives tailored to the national context, depending on our means, and to determine the instruments which will allow them to be achieved.

 In this context, a more detailed analysis should allow priorities (targets) to be classified if it is not possible to achieve all the objectives.
 But it is clear that for Morocco, the challenge remains of achieving high growth rates, creating employment, improving the quality of its human capital and reducing inequalities as much as possible.